+Entrepreneurship Course Sequence Chart

-$\blacksquare$ = Course available through Distance Learning (see page 47).
-INTERNATIONAL BUSINESS: Skill Sets International Entrepreneurship (Skill Set) International Entrepreneurship is a series of courses for the student or business owner who would like start a business or expand an existing business to international markets.
+International Entrepreneurship (Skill Set)

+The International Entrepreneurship Skill Set is a series of courses for the student or business owner who would like start a business or expand an existing business to international markets.
 A certificate in International Business is available to students who wish to further expand their international business knowledge.
 Basic computer skills in Microsoft Windows are required.
 Students who do not have basic computer skills will need to take additional courses to develop those skills.

 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.

+CONTACT INFORMATION

-Contact Information Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321.

 International Finance (Skill Set)

-International Finance is a series of courses for the student or business owner who is interested in learning about basic financial statements, QuickBooks general ledger software for small business and in obtaining an overview of international finance.
+The International Finance Skill Set is a series of courses for the student or business owner who is interested in learning about basic financial statements, QuickBooks general ledger software for small business and in obtaining an overview of international finance.
 A certificate in International Business is available to students who wish to further expand their international business knowledge.
 Basic computer skills in Microsoft Windows are required.
 Students who do not have basic computer skills will need to take additional courses to develop those skills.

 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.

+CONTACT INFORMATION

-Contact Information Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-Business & Information Technology Division
+Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321.

+Spanish Fundamentals for International Business (Skill Set)

+The Spanish Fundamentals for International Business Skill

-= Course available through Distance Learning (see page 47).
-International Hospitality and Tourism (Skill Set) International Hospitality and Tourism is a series of courses for the student who would like to understand how and why people travel and how hospitality services are marketed.
-An overview of globalization of the economy and management of cross-cultural differences when conducting business with people of different cultures is presented.
-A certificate in International Business is available to students who wish to further expand their international business knowledge.
+Set is a series of courses for the student or business owner who is interested in combining the study of international business with Spanish language fundamentals.
+Concepts on globalization of the economy, cultural dynamics, managing cross-cultural differences when conducting business with people of different cultures are combined with the introduction of listening, speaking and grammatical skills in Spanish.

 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-Requirement = 12 credits Prerequisites RDG 099 or Accuplacer Reading score of 69 or equivalent (for HT 104, 141 and IB 101, 202) IB 101 3 credits IB 202 3 credits □ = Course available through Distance Learning (see page 47).
-Description Students in Introductory classes develop basic academic, work and life skills necessary for success.
-Introductory courses are numbered 090 through 100.
-Subjects are English (course subject code: ENG), English as a Second Language (ESL), math (MATH), reading (RDG), College Success Experience (CSE), biology (BIO), chemistry (CHEM), accounting (ACCT), computer science (CSCI) and health (HLTH).
-Classes include theory and lab hours INTRODUCTORY COURSES

-Introductory courses are graded CR (credit) and NC (no credit) to help students build their skills without the pressure of the traditional grading system (A, B, C, D, F).
-While credit from Introductory courses is not transferable to other degree-granting institutions, these courses typically help students meet admissions requirements and program prerequisites.
-Eligible students may receive financial aid for up to 30 credit hours in Introductory courses.
-Career and Advancement Opportunities Introductory courses prepare students for liberal arts or vocational majors, for self-improvement or for career enhancement.
-Contact Information Program information is available by contacting the Division of Educational & Career Advancement, Max Salazar Hall, room 570, at (505) 224-3939.
+CONTACT INFORMATION

+Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321.

+Prerequisites

+MATH 100A A or

+Accuplace

+Arithmetic score of 72 or equivalent

+(for ACCT 101A)

+RDG 099 or

+Accuplacer

+Reading score

+of 69 or equivalent

+(for ACCT 101A,

+IB 101)

+Finance Course Sequence Chart

+Requirement = 11 credits

+Term 1

+ACCT 101A

+3 credits

+IB 101 💻

+3 credits

+Term 2

+IB 203A

+1credit

+IB 203B

+1credits

+ACCT 157

+1 credit

+and

+ACCT 158

+1 credit

+and

+ACCT 159

+1 credit or ACCT 160 -

+3 credits

+★ See page 269 for courses in this category.